corentingi/mds-poo-mvc/PHONE_BOOK_PROJECT.md

 Create a new database `phone_book` and configure the connection to it in your Laravel application.

-To configure the database, create a file `.env` and add the following lines:
+To configure the database, modify the file `.env` to see the following lines:
 ```ini
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1